Skip to Main Content

 Review the Subject Headings

-Some databases includes lists of Subject Headings or Key words for a journal article.
-Reviewing these can help you to pick out further keywords to use when searching.
+Some databases includes lists of Subject Headings or Keywords for a journal article.
+Reviewing these can help you to pick out further keywords to use in your search.

 Examples of subject headings for an article